STARTING A POOL LEAGUE

 No matter where your League is based, the CCS Canadian Championship Program has an Annual Regional Championship that the Players and Teams can drive to and Team Play is always on the weekend.
 This makes competing there much more affordable and convenient.
-Also available to everyone is the CCS Canadian Nationals held at Easter in Toronto and the ACS US Nationals held in mid May in Las Vegas.
+Also available to everyone is the CCS Canadian Nationals and the ACS US Nationals held in mid May in Las Vegas.

 Every one of those Championships offer Singles, Scotch Doubles and Team Events.
 Every Event is also divisionalized on Skill Level so that all competitors have a better chance of competing and winning.
 Full information on every Championship including On Line Event Entry and Status is available at the CCS web site www.cdnqsport.com

 For CCS Championships, Hard Copy of all Team Entries along with the Fees must be submitted in advance by the League Secretary.
 Hard Copy of Singles Entries along with the Fees can be submitted directly by the Player, also in advance.
 Scotch Doubles Entries are done entirely on site at the Championships.
 For the ACS National Championships, Hard Copy of all Entries – Team, Singles, and Scotch Doubles along with the Fees are to be submitted in advance to the CCS who will forward them on to the ACS Tournament Staff.GOOD SPORTSMANSHIP